ePages-de/epages-docs/_posts/2017/2017-02-23-why-i-love-working-as-a-scrum-master.md

 ### Talking about love, what do you love about ePages?

 I think ePages is great, because there are a lot of different people from lots of different nations and I love that I can speak English all day, because I lived in London for so long.
-And there is so much happening with the new product coming out and you can really feel that people get excited about it.
+There is so much happening with the new product coming out.
+You can really feel that people get excited about it.
 I feel that there is a passion behind it.
 One of my teams, which is working on integrating third-parties tools, has to deal with a lot of legacy software, which can be quite cumbersome, but still they keep focused and want to deliver great value for a great product.
 I can tell that they really love what they are doing and I love to work with people who are passionate about their jobs.